jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.34 SelectTilesByPolygon
+#### 8.12.36 SelectTilesByPolygon

-Copies LiDAR tiles overlapping with a polygon into an output directory..
+Copies LiDAR tiles overlapping with a polygon into an output directory.

 *Parameters*: